Frequently Asked Questions.

 We have a rental, day rate model.

 Yes.
 The Safe Influx system comprises of a small control unit located in either the LI room or SCR room and a zone 1 or zone 2 human machine interface for the Driller depending on the rig type.
 The system also connects to the rig’s existing sensor package and rig equipment.
+Installation and commissioning time is around two days, almost all of which is off-line.
+With careful planning, it can all be done offline.

 In the News